mmondics/national-parks/README.md

 ![national-parks-loaded-home](https://raw.githubusercontent.com/mmondics/media/main/images/national-parks-loaded-home.png)

 ## Notable Changes from Source Repositories
-Some other notable changes from the source repositories include:
+Some notable changes from the source repositories include:
 - Rebuilt container images to be multiarchitecture (amd64, s390x, ppc64le) rather than solely amd64
   - See [Tested Platforms section]()
 - Added new default layer "Outdoors" that is more relevant to a National Parks map